WU-Dongze/WU-Dongze.github.io/_publications/2009-10-01-paper-title-number-1.md

 citation: 'J. Gao, D. Wu., F. Yin, Q. Kong, L. Xu, S. Cui (2023). &quot;Paper Title Number 1.&quot; <i>Journal 1</i>.
 1(1).'
 ---

-The top journal in the areas of communication (Impact Factors: 16.1)
+Impact Facrtor: 16.4; Ranked among the top 5 in all IEEE journals and the top 1 journal publishing technical articles in communication engineering

 Current localization models mainly concentrate on specific environments, overlooking their adaptation abilities in new test settings.
 Our objective is to introduce a localization framework with great generalization capabilities for application in unseen test environments.
 Below, we present our highlighted contributions:
 * Proposed a new-fashioned data-driven CSI fingerprinting method for localization based on Model-Agnostic Meta-Learning (MAML) that can adapt itself rapidly to a new and possibly unseen test environment